loomchild/theo-rails/README.md

 ```

 > [!TIP]
-> Partials themselves can be implemented in ERB, Theo or any other template language.
+> Rendered partials can be implemented in ERB, Theo or any other template language.

 #### Collections